federated-directory/help2/search.md

 Search for contacts with the same manager.
 Search through all the contacts within this company and select the manager.
 You will find all the contacts that refer to this user as their manager.

 **Division**
 Search for contacts in a specific division within the company selected above.
-Changing a selected division will reset the department drop-down list below.
+The selected division will be an exact search.

 **Department**
 Search for contacts in a specific department.
-The drop-down list shows the departments within the division selected above.
-If no division is selected, it will show all the departments within this company.
+The selected department will be an exact search.

+**Custom attributes**
+You administrator can enable some company specific attributes on users.
+You will be able to filter on those attributes as well.